COVID-19 update and support

 - You have travelled overseas in the preceding 14 days

-When visiting, please use the hand sanitisers provided and help us maintain social distancing.
+When visiting, please check in using the QR code or visitor register, use the hand sanitisers provided and help us maintain social distancing.

 We apologise for any inconvenience and appreciate your understanding during this unprecedented health emergency.

 Worksite visits and presentations have resumed in most states subject to local restrictions with social distancing.

 Our business relationship managers are still available to support you in all states, even if it can’t be face-to-face in some locations.